 Information about Metformin + Linagliptin

-Metformin+Linagliptin is used in the treatment of type 2 diabetes.
+Metformin+Linagliptin is used in the treatment of type 2 diabetes mellitus.

-This is a combination of two antidiabetic medicines: Metformin, linagliptin.
-Metformin is a biguanide which decreases the production and absorption of sugar in your body and allows better use of existing insulin.
-Linagliptin is a dipeptidyl peptidase-4 inhibitor which works by increasing the release of insulin from the pancreas and decreasing the hormones that raise blood sugar levels.
+Metformin + Linagliptin is a combination of two antidiabetic medicines: Metformin and Linagliptin.
+Metformin is an antidiabetic medication (biguanide).
+It works by lowering the glucose production in the liver, delaying glucose absorption from the intestines and increasing the body's sensitivity to insulin.
+Linagliptin is a DPP-4 inhibitor which works by increasing the release of insulin from the pancreas and decreasing the hormones that raise blood sugar levels.
 This reduces both fasting and postmeal sugar levels.
 Together, they provide better control of blood sugar.

 Diarrhea, Nausea, Vomiting, Upset stomach, Headache, Nasal congestion (stuffy nose), Sore throat, Respiratory tract infection, Hypoglycaemia (low blood sugar level) in combination with insulin or sulphonylurea

 - Metformin + Linagliptin should be taken with food to lower the chances of having an upset stomach.